 If you want the console to work with an alternate config folder, you must add that as an argument.
 It is not a config setting in the console.

 Let me know if you still have problems

 My bad.
 I'm really sorry for the wasted time, but I was not aware that the same setting was ignored in the console configuration file.
 This lead me in a completely wrong direction.

 As it happens, I had put the CCNET configuration on a mapped network drive (which allowed me to share the same files between my main computer and the VM I had setup to perform the tests).
 But the Local System user cannot see network drives, so CCNET could not find the configuration.
 Simple as that.

 Thanks for your help.

-Chris . about 3 years agoUpdated by
+Chris . over 3 years agoUpdated by

 Rubens, you surprise me: we were using the console the same way as Matthieu (with ccnet.config location specificed in ccnet.exe.config) and unless I'm very tired today, it used to work fine.
 This was at v1.7 time.